-- other antiretroviral medicines in adults and children who weigh at least 66 pounds (30 kg). - rilpivirine in adults to replace their current anti-HIV-1 medicines when their healthcare provider determines that they meet certain requirements.
+TIVICAY is used together with rilpivirine as a complete regimen to treat Human Immunodeficiency Virus-1 (HIV-1) infection in adults to replace their current HIV-1 medicines when their healthcare provider determines that they meet certain requirements.

 HIV-1 is the virus that causes Acquired Immune Deficiency Syndrome (AIDS).